mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 The programming language and database provider we are using on our samples below are C# and SQL Server.

 Both library is an ORM framework for .NET.
 They are both lightweight, fast and efficient.
-The Dapper is a full-fledge micro-ORM whereas RepoDb is a hybrid-ORM.
+The Dapper is a full-fledge micro-ORM whereas RepoDB is a hybrid-ORM.

-> To avoid the bias on the comparisson, we will not cover the features that is present in RepoDb but is absent in Dapper (i.e.: `Cache`, `Trace`, `Hints`, `Extensibility`, `StatementBuilder` and `Repositories`) (vice-versa).
+> To avoid the bias on the comparisson, we will not cover the features that is present in RepoDB but is absent in Dapper (i.e.: `Cache`, `Trace`, `Hints`, `Extensibility`, `StatementBuilder` and `Repositories`) (vice-versa).
 Also, the comparisson does not included any other extension libraries of both (i.e.: `RepoDb.SqLite`, `RepoDb.MySql`, `RepoDb.PostgreSql`, `Dapper.Contrib`, `DapperExtensions`, `Dapper.SqlBuilder`, etc).

 ##### Tables